adamjorr/somatic-variation/README.md

 ###Samtools, Bcftools, and HTSlib
 Visit the [htslib website](www.htslib.org/download/) for more information.
 In summary:

-Download the samtools release from www.htslib.org/download/, extract archive, and enter the directory.
+Download the release from www.htslib.org/download/, extract the archive, and enter the directory.
 Then,
 ```bash
 make
 make prefix=/where/to/install install